neutrinoceros/vac2fost/README.rst

 vac2fost
 ========

-vac2fost is a Python 3.6+ program that translates `.vtu` formated MPI-AMRVAC output files into `.fits` files compatible with mcfost 3D model input format.
+vac2fost is a Python 3.7+ module to help translate of `.vtu` formated MPI-AMRVAC output files into `.fits` files compatible with mcfost 3D model input format.